-With the recent merger announcement of the New York Stock Exchange with Archipelago Exchange, pundits seem to agree that this merger signals the beginning of the end of the last human-mediated trading floor amongst large international exchanges.
+With the recent merger announcement of the New York Stock Exchange with Archipelago Exchange, pundits in 2005 seem to agree that this merger signals the beginning of the end of the last human-mediated trading floor amongst large international exchanges.
 Predictions are that the NYSE will become fully automated and computerized, ending the famous trading floor scene of frantic brokers trading shares and deals with one another face-to-face.
 In its place, computers will take the stage, becoming the new electronic middleman between those who have shares to sell and those who want to buy.

 What does any of this have to do with psychology and technology?